txwizard/WizardWrx_NET_API/README.md

 *	`WizardWrx_NET_API_Binaries_Release.7z` is the release build of the binaries.

-Theer is a DLL, PDB, and XML file for each library.
+There is a DLL, PDB, and XML file for each library.
 To derive maximum benefit, including support for the Visual Studio managed code debugger and IntelliSense in the text editor, take all three.

 __Important__: All but a couple of the libraries depend on one or more others;
 if in doubt, check the manifest of the DLL(s) you plan to use.
 You can use `ILDASM.exe`, which ships with the Microsoft .NET Framework SDKs.

+## Change Log

+See `ChangeLog.md` for a cumulative history of changes, listed from newest to oldest, beginning with version 7.1.
+Previous changes are meticulously documented in the top of each source file.

 ## Road Map